NLnetLabs/rpki-doc/source/krill/krillmanager/wizard/logging.rst

 Once the wizard has the connection and authentication details it will attempt to verify them by trying to list the contents of the destination S3 bucket.

-In the even that the connection and/or authentication details are incorrect the wizard will output error messages instead of ``Success!`` and you will be returned to the initial yes/no question where you can either choose to try again or continue without log uploading at this time.
+In the event that the connection and/or authentication details are incorrect the wizard will output error messages instead of ``Success!`` and you will be returned to the initial yes/no question where you can either choose to try again or continue without log uploading at this time.